Mandy King enters her fifth season at the helm of the women's basketball program in 2016-17.

 King guided the program to an ECAC Championship in just her second year on the sidelines.
 The 2013-14 team went 18-12 and also qualified for the NJAC Playoffs.
 Overall, King has won 50 games in her time with the Cougars.

-King, who has spent the last nine seasons at Washington and Lee University, becomes just the fifth head coach in the 38-year history of the program when she was hired in May of 2012.
+King, who spent nine seasons at Washington and Lee University, became just the fifth head coach in the 38-year history of the program when she was hired in May of 2012.

 During her tenure at Washington and Lee, King qualified for the Old Dominion Athletic Conference tournament all nine seasons and posted a 123-116 overall record as the program’s all-time leader in wins.
 She mentored seven players who earned a total of 17 ODAC honors and coached one All-American, while guiding the Generals to their first ODAC Championship and a berth in the NCAA Division III Women’s Basketball Tournament in 2009-10.

 Academically, King’s programs have been just as successful in the classroom, with her 2010 squad ranking 20th among all of Division III with a 3.434 grade point average.

 King has been involved in NCAA Division III athletics for nearly her entire career.
 A four-year starter at point guard as an undergraduate at University of Southern Maine, King helped lead the team to three Little East Championships and three appearances in the Sweet Sixteen.
 As a senior, the Huskies advanced to the National Championship game before falling to Washington (Mo.).
 Still ranked among the program leaders, King is ranked second all-time with 563 career assists and is 16th with 1,056 career points.

 King also has familiarity within the New Jersey Athletic Conference after spending two seasons as a graduate assistant at The College of New Jersey.
 During her time with the Lions, TCNJ captured the New Jersey Athletic Conference Championship and appeared in the NCAA Elite Eight in 2001.